fennicahub/fennica/README_docker.md

 In order to build the container image for the Fennica project we need to use Dockerfile.
 A Dockerfile is simply a text-based file with no file extension that contains a script of instructions.
 Docker uses this script to build a container image.
 Steps taken

-1.In the Fennica directory we need to create a file named Dockerfile.We need to use the following commands.
+1.In the Fennica directory we need to create a file named Dockerfile.
+We need to use the following commands.

 To change directory to fennica project we use
 ```
 $cd /fennica